 What it is: IUD stands for intrauterine device.
 It's a tiny, flexible, T-shaped device that is inserted into your uterus by a doctor.
 There are two kinds: hormonal IUDs and copper IUDs.
 "This type of birth control is long-term, reversible, and considered one of the most effective methods out there," says McMorrow.
 It can stay in place and remain effective for up to 10 years.

-How it works: IUDs prevents pregnancy by altering the cervical mucus and intrauterine environment to keep sperm from fertilizing an egg.
+How it works: IUDs prevent pregnancy by altering the cervical mucus and intrauterine environment to keep sperm from fertilizing an egg.

-Shop some of our other favourite products for your nether regions below:
+Shop some of our other favorite products for your nether regions below: